Onzetra™ (sumatriptan nasal powder)

 Onzetra works in as little as 10 minutes and generally within 2 hours.
 It is intended to reduce acute migraine symptoms.
 It is only designed to only treat a migraine that has already begun.
 Onzetra should not to be used as a prophylactic therapy to prevent the onset of migraine or cluster headaches.

 Overuse of acute migraine drugs can cause medication overuse headaches.
-Overuse is considered dosing on more than 10 days per month.
+Overuse is considered dosing on more than 10 days per month for 3 months or longer.
 Symptoms of overuse may need to be treated and detoxification from migraine medications may be required.

 What are the ingredients in Onzetra?

 Onzetra is believed to work by binding with 5-HT1B/1D receptors on blood vessels in the brain.
 It narrows the blood vessels (constriction) around the brain.
 The effect is to reduce the inflammatory substances in the body that can trigger head pain, nausea, sensitivity to light and sound, and other migraine symptoms.